jianz94/jian-site/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Jian Zhang received his Ph.D degree from Zhejiang University Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+Jian Zhang received his Ph.D degree in Control Science and Technology from Zhejiang University of Technology in 2022.
+He now is a lecutrer with School of Cyberspace Security, Hangzhou Dianzi University, Hangzhou, China.
+He was a visiting scholar in City University of Hongkong in 2018.
+And he once worked with Zhijiang Lab and Netease Fuxi AI Lab during his interships.
+His research interests includes data mining, deep graph learning and its application on security-related task like financial fraud detection.
+Any relevant research research cooperation is welcomed.